-Local Laws and Regulations and the Provisions of an Emissions Trading Scheme (Ref: Para.
+Local Law or Regulation and the Provisions of an Emissions Trading Scheme (Ref: Para.
 11)

 A7.
-Local laws or regulations or the provisions of an emissions trading scheme may: include requirements in addition to the requirements of this HKSAE; require that specific procedures be undertaken on all engagements; or require that procedures be undertaken in a particular way.
-For example, local laws or regulations or the provisions of an emissions trading scheme may require the practitioner to report in a format that is not in compliance with this HKSAE.
+Local law or regulation or the provisions of an emissions trading scheme may: include requirements in addition to the requirements of this HKSAE; require that specific procedures be undertaken on all engagements; or require that procedures be undertaken in a particular way.
+For example, local law or regulation or the provisions of an emissions trading scheme may require the practitioner to report in a format that is not in compliance with this HKSAE.
 When the law or regulation prescribes the layout or wording of the assurance report in a form or in terms that are significantly different from this HKSAE, and the practitioner concludes that additional explanation in the assurance report cannot mitigate possible misunderstanding, the practitioner may consider including a statement in the report that the engagement is not conducted in accordance with this HKSAE.